Malang: Administration

 The city of Malang was previously led by Mayor Sutiaji from 2018 until 2023.
-The city's legislative body, the DPRD Kota Malang has 45 seats, in which dominated by PDI-P (11 seats), PKB (6 seats), and Golkar Party (5 seats).
+The city's legislative body, the DPRD Kota Malang has 45 seats, in which, following the 2023 elections, the largest groups are the PDI-P (9 seats), PKB (8 seats), PKS (7 seats), Golkar Party (6 seats) and Gerindra (6 seats).
 The members are elected every five years.

-Malang is divided into five districts (kecamatan), tabulated below with their areas and their populations at the 2020 Census.
+Malang is divided into five districts (kecamatan), tabulated below with their areas and their populations at the 2020 Census and according to the official estimates for mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages or subdistricts (urban kelurahan) in each district, and their postal codes.